 you blow up your car battery trying to run a 55 page a minute copier on the AC inverter ,er, I mean when no plugs are available.
 This charger is solar powered.
 Hang it from a rear window for the kids when there isn’t a charger available.

 We’ll find a project for it

 Those are the items I’ve found useful and hopefully the Tech in your life will as well.
-Personalize any gift by printing custom labels with this printer.
+Personalize any gift by printing custom labels with a label printer.
 To recap the gift guide ideas: